joshschmille/sate/README.md

 - Run `./SATE-linux-amd64`

 ### Character Modification
-The majority of the commands provided within SATE will simply use the oracles within SA to generate an outcome for you.
+The majority of the commands provided within SATE will simply use the tables & oracles within SA to generate an outcome for you.
 You also have the `log` command to output any content to the log, which I use for pretty much everything.

-However, there is also the `character` command, which allows you to change the data within the stats block on the top-right.
+There is also the `character` command, which allows you to change the data within the character block on the top-right.
 This command works a little differently than the others.

-To change a given field, simply supply it, and the new content using the `character` command, for example:
+To change a given field, specify which one you want to modify, and the new content using the `character` command, for example:

 - `character moxie +2` will set the `Moxie` field to `+2`.
 - `character name Willy Washington` will set the `Name` field to `Willy Washington`.